iCliniq Logo

 Lecanemab-irmb in Renal Impairment Patients:

 The usage of the drug in renal-impaired patients is under study.
 So it is safer to avoid the drug in renal-impaired patients.
-The medical professional will decide the need for drug usage based on the severity of the disease and alter the dosage as per the requirements.
+The medical professional will decide the need for drug usage based on the severity of the disease and alter the dosage as required.

 Lecanemab-irmb in Hepatic Impairment Patients: